 How long have you lived in south London?

-Where do you shop in south London yourself?
+Where do you shop for homeware in south London?

-How would you describe south London in a nutshell?
+How would you describe south London – and south Londoners – in a nutshell?

-Finally: what’s the thing on our side of the river that everyone should try at least once?
+Finally: what’s the one place, thing or activity on our side of the river that everyone should try at least once?

 Definitely Crystal Palace Food Market – well worth a visit on a Saturday followed by a stroll around the ‘triangle’, which has lots of independent shops, cafes and bars.
 Also, a visit to Crystal Palace Park which is vast, beautiful and so interesting.
 Not forgetting a visit to The Paxton Centre to check out the art gallery, try a workshop or to enjoy coffee and cake!

 This article is brought to you by